Skip to content

 Do you want to contribute to the Zammad documentation?

-The documentation you are reading is available on next.zammad.org and zammad.org and is built via Vitepress.
+The documentation you are reading is available on zammad.org and next.zammad.org and is built with Vitepress.
 The source files are written in Markdown.
-Make sure to change the English source files only which are placed under /src/en/
+Make sure to change the English source files only which are placed under /src/en/.
+The translation is done via Weblate and will overwrite any changes in the language specific folders (except /src/en/).

 Translation